 If you need to arrive outside of these hours, please note that none is possible between 14:00 and 16:00.
 It is possible to drop off your luggage between 12:00 and 14:00 by prior request by e-mail so that we can arrange our arrangements.

-The Maison des Hauts de Saint Vincent is located at 301, Chemin de Béringot at a place called Le Pech in Saint Vincent de Cosse, 2 minutes from the village of Beynac
+The house of the Hauts de Saint Vincent is located at 301, Chemin de Béringot at the place called Le Pech in Saint Vincent de Cosse, 2 minutes from the village of Beynac

 Coming from the A20 motorway: Exit at Souillac towards Sarlat.
-Go through Sarlat and follow the signs for Bergerac.
+Go through Sarlat and follow the direction of Bergerac.

-1 km after the village of Beynac, take the 2nd road on the right at the foot of the sign "Bienvenue à Saint Vincent de Cosse" direction Béringot (green sign Les Hauts de Saint Vincent).
+1 km after the village of Beynac, take the 2nd road on the right at the foot of the sign "Welcome to Saint Vincent de Cosse" towards Béringot (green sign Les Hauts de Saint Vincent).
 Be careful not to take the 1st street on the right called Rue du Pech because it is very narrow and steep!

-Coming from Bergerac, follow the signs for Sarlat.
-Drive through Saint Cyprien and continue for about 7 km.
+Coming from Bergerac, follow the direction of Sarlat.
+Cross Saint Cyprien and continue for about 7 km.
 Pass in front of the Chateau Hôtel de Monrecour and then take the 2nd road on the left with the Calvary and the direction: Le Pech, Béringot.

-Our property is located 100 m up on the left.
+Our property is located 100 m above on the left.

-Once you arrive at the property, a parking lot awaits your vehicle.
+Once you arrive at the property, parking is waiting for your vehicle.

 We gladly welcome families with young children but ask parents to ensure that the peace and quiet is respected for the sake of our other guests, especially in the morning and at the pool.